charlotte-ngs/charlotte-ngs.github.io/_posts/2015-01-27-SuggestedImprovementToGWH2013a.md

 In Chapter 1 of ([@GWH2013a]; yet another green book) the authors Gondro, Porto-Neto and Lee very nicely outline the potential use of R for Genome Wide Association Studies (GWAS).
 In eight sections they cover topics from "Reading Data Into R" over "Loops and Vectorization", "Byte-Code Compilation", "Memory Management", "Parallel Computation" to "Running Software from R"which explains how to run stand-alone software programs which are independent of R from inside the R interpreter.
 This first book chapter starts with an "Introduction" and closes with a "Notes" section.

 The introduction describes some aspects of R and gives pointers to resources which are valuable to users.
 Readers who are new to R are advised to first read an introductory text on R. Neither the system nor the language are introduced in this first chapter of the book.
-All the material presented here assumes an intermediate to advanced level of R-programming.
+All the material presented in Chapter 1 of [@GWH2013a] requires an intermediate to advanced level of R-programming.

-Personally I believe the authors of this first chapter are missing on some important properties of R which to me and probably also to some other users seam to be much more important.
-Let me just mention two of these properties which I find very important and which make me use R over any other system.
+Personally I believe the authors of this first chapter of [@GWH2013a] are missing on some important properties of R which to me and probably also to some other users seam to be very important.
+Let me just mention two of these properties which make me use R over any other system.

 1. Fast protoyping
 Fast prototyping means that one can turn ideas very quickly into results.
 Hence the overhead between having an idea and coming up with a prototype program that produces the first results is very short in R.